On the Statistical Viewpoint Concerning the 2nd Law of Thermodynamics a Reminder on the Ehrenfests' Urn Model: Abstract

 \section{Abstract}

-In statistical thermodynamics the 2nd law is properly spelled out in terms of \emph{conditioned } probabilities.
-As such it makes the statement, that `entropy increases with time' \emph{without} preferring a time direction.
-In this paper we try to explain this statement---which is well known since the time of the Ehrenfests---in some detail within a systematic Bayesian approach.
+In statistical thermodynamics the 2nd law is properly spelled out in terms of \emph{conditioned} probabilities.
+As such it makes the statement that ``entropy increases with time'' \emph{without} preferring a time direction.
+In this paper we wish to explain and illustrate this statement in terms of the Ehrenfests' urn model in a way that hopefully adds some clarifying aspects concerning the role of time-conditioned probabilities.
+We will relate past- and future-conditioned probabilities through Bayes' rule, which allows us to explicitly state what is meant by time-reversal invariance in this context.

+This paper is my contribution to the book \emph{From Quantum to Classical -- Essays in Honour of H.-Dieter Zeh}, edited by Claus Kiefer, that appeared in 2022 as volume 204 in the series \emph{Fundamental Theories of Physics} at Springer Verlag.